jessbringlarsen/nix-exploration/README.md

 ## Installation

-Can either be installed or run using Docker:
+The packagemanager can either be [installed](https://nixos.org/download.html#download-nix) or used by running NixOs e.g. using Docker as below:

     docker run -ti nixos/nix